lynnfaraday/aresmush.com/tutorials/config/fs3skills_skills.md

 ## Advantages

 Advantages are an optional part of the system.
-You can use them for things that aren't skills, but that you want people to pay points for in chargen - rank, resources, powers, etc.   You can configure the list of Advantages, specifying a name and description for each.
+You can use them for things that aren't skills, but that you want people to pay points for in chargen - rank, resources, powers, etc.

+{% note %}
+Advantages are more akin to the old Storyteller system Backgrounds than they are to things like CofD merits/flaws, Cortex assets/complications, or Shadowrun positive/negative qualities.
+You can't have different costs/limits for different advantages.
+They're all rated 1-3 and they all cost the same.

+They basically work exactly like background skills, but they're in a separate category because they're... not skills.
+{% endnote %}

+You can configure the list of Advantages, specifying a name and description for each.

     - name: Resources
       desc: Wealth and other tangible possessions.